 No one will receive reports on the nature of the problem, the type of assistance offered, or even whether the employee contacted a coordinator, unless the employee specifically authorizes it in writing or the coordinator is required to provided such a report by law or executive order.

 What do Coordinators do?

-Employee Assistance Program Coordinators are employees who work with The College at Brockport employees seeking help from the program.
+Employee Assistance Program Coordinators are employees who work with SUNY Brockport employees seeking help from the program.
 They are well trained and experienced for their roles as advisors, consultants, assessors, and links to the best possible resources to solve any problems affecting work performance or overall well-being.

 The Employee Assistance Program is dedicated to the health and happiness of employees and their families.
 The core of the statewide program is based on the belief that an employee is the most valuable resource that a business can have.
 A troubled employee cannot work to his/her potential nor realize his/her full value.
 Our goal is to help the troubled employee work towards a solution to the problem, there by returning to the workforce to make a productive contribution, while sparing the needless expense of disciplinary action or possible dismissal.

 We a support and self-referral service, based on the concepts of confidentiality, volunteerism, and people caring about people.
 Our program consists of a joint labor and management committee, representing the ideals of both the unions and management, and a coordinator.
 The committee oversees the program and coordinator, much like a board of governors, oversees the management of an organization.